npolshakova/egress-gateway-examples/README.md

 - Generate client and server certificates
 - Deploy an external service that supports the mutual TLS protocol
 - Redeploy the egress gateway with the needed mutual TLS certs

+See the [Istio docs](https://istio.io/latest/docs/tasks/traffic-management/egress/egress-gateway-tls-origination/#perform-mutual-tls-origination-with-an-egress-gateway) for instructions on how to get this running.

+The DestinationRule that will perform mTLS origination will look like this:

 ```yaml
 kubectl apply -n istio-system -f - <<EOF